ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : The connection should attempt to use multiple paths in parallel in order to maximize bandwidth, possibly trading delay for bandwidth.
 The actual strategy is implementation specific.

 Passive-Aggregate:
-: As Aggregate, but only if using paths established by the peer endpoint.
+: As Aggregate, but only using paths established by the peer endpoint.

 Enumeration values other than "Disabled" are interpreted as a preference for choosing protocols that can make use of multiple paths.
-The "Disabled" value implies a requirement not to use multiple paths in parallel but does not prevent choosing a protocol that is principally capable of using multiple paths.
+The "Disabled" value implies a requirement not to use multiple paths in parallel but does not prevent choosing a protocol that is capable of using multiple paths.

 ### Exposure of Alternative Addresses {#altaddr}